Maheswari-87/goWithTDD/hello/notes.md

 1. Add more test cases for new requirements
 1. Refactor the code to fulfill the requirements
 1. Repeat the same procedure to add more requirements from step1

+## functions used
+### t.Helper()
+It is needed to tell the test suite that this method is a helper.
+By doing this when it fails the line number reported will be in our function call rather than inside our test helper.
+This will help other developers track down problems easier

+### t.Errof()
+We are calling the Errorf method on our t which will print out a message and fail the test.
+The f stands for format which allows us to build a string with values inserted into the placeholder values %q.
+When you made the test fail it should be clear how it works.